Contralto

-A contralto (/it/) is a classical female singing voice whose vocal range is the lowest of their voice types.
+A contralto (/it/) (sometimes alto) is a classical female singing voice whose vocal range is the lowest of such voice types.

-The contralto's vocal range is fairly rare, similar to the mezzo-soprano, and almost identical to that of a countertenor, typically between the F below middle C (F_{3} in scientific pitch notation) to the second F above middle C (F_{5}), although, at the extremes, some voices can reach the D below middle C (D_{3}) or the second B♭ above middle C (B♭_{5}).
-The contralto voice type is generally divided into the coloratura, lyric, and dramatic contralto.
+The contralto voice type is fairly rare.
+A contralto's range is similar to that of a mezzo-soprano, and almost identical to that of a countertenor – typically from the F below middle C (F_{3} in scientific pitch notation) to the second F above middle C (F_{5}), although, at the extremes, some voices can reach the D below middle C (D_{3}) or the second B♭ above middle C (B♭_{5}).
+The contralto voice type includes coloratura, lyric, and dramatic contraltos.

 History

 "Contralto" is primarily meaningful only in reference to classical and operatic singing, as other traditions lack a comparable system of vocal categorization.
 The term "contralto" is only applied to female singers; men singing in a similar range are called "countertenors".
 The Italian terms "contralto" and "alto" are not synonymous, "alto" technically denoting a specific vocal range in choral singing without regard to factors like tessitura, vocal timbre, vocal facility, and vocal weight.
 However, there exists some French choral writing (including that of Ravel and Poulenc) with a part labelled "contralto", despite the tessitura and function being that of a classical alto part.
 The Saracen princess Clorinde in André Campra's 1702 opera Tancrède was written for Julie d'Aubigny and is considered the earliest major role for bas-dessus or contralto voice.